Duke-GCB/lando/lando/k8s/README.md

 ```
 This value will need to be added to your k8s lando config file under `cluster_api_settings.token`.

-Create a DukeDS agent secret
+Create a DukeDS agent secret that will be used to stage data and save output.
 Create a file containing your ddsclient config named `ddsclient.conf`.
 Use this file to populate the DukeDS secret for your agent.
 ```
 oc create secret generic ddsclient-agent --from-file=config=ddsclient.cred
 ```

-Build the calrissian image
+Build the CWL workflow running image (calrissian)
 ```
 oc create -f https://raw.githubusercontent.com/Duke-GCB/calrissian/master/openshift/BuildConfig.yaml oc create role pod-manager-role --verb=create,delete,list,watch --resource=pods oc create rolebinding pod-manager-default-binding --role=pod-manager-role --serviceaccount=lando-job-runner:default
 ```

-Build the lando-util image
+Build the lando-util image that will be used for the stage data, organize output, and upload results jobs.
 ```
 oc create -f https://raw.githubusercontent.com/Duke-GCB/lando-util/master/openshift/BuildConfig.yml
 ```

-If desired create a persistent volume for holding system data.
+Create a persistent volume for holding system data matching the name in `run_workflow_settings.volume_claim_name` from the config file below.

 ### Config file setup
 Create a config file named `k8s.config`.